paulhazen/paulhazen/README.md

 This is a function that I extracted with permission from a project I worked on at DigiPen.
 The intent was to create a neural network that had a neuron for each place on a chess board.
 We then took as much data as we could find about chess matches, and ran them through our model.

-IIRC, this particular function helps to extract some of the meta-data about board state; but it's a good example of well-documented python code that (hopefully) won't put you to sleep while reading, and it shows my thought process a bit.
+This particular function helps to extract some of the meta-data about board state; it's a decent example of well-documented python code that (hopefully) won't put you to sleep while reading, and it shows my thought process a bit.

 [python-example.py](https://github.com/paulhazen/paulhazen/blob/main/code-samples/python/python-example.py)